California Trial Law Group Logo

 In commercial truck accident claims, liability, the legal responsibility to pay for harm caused, rarely stops with the driver.
 Multiple parties can share that responsibility depending on how and why the crash occurred.

-• The Truck Driver: Can be held directly responsible for speeding, distracted driving, impairment, fatigue, or hours-of-service violations that caused the collision.
+• The Truck Driver: Bears direct responsibility when speeding, distracted driving, impairment, fatigue, or hours-of-service violations caused the collision.
+This is the most straightforward liability path, but it is rarely the only one.

 • The Trucking Company or Carrier: Can be liable when they failed to hire qualified drivers, provided inadequate training, enforced unrealistic delivery schedules, or failed to comply with federal safety regulations.
-This is called vicarious liability - a legal concept meaning an employer can be held responsible for harm caused by their employee's actions on the job.
+This is called vicarious liability, a legal concept meaning an employer can be held responsible for harm caused by the employer's own employee acting within the scope of employment.

 • The Truck or Trailer Owner: In some cases, the owner and carrier are separate entities.
-A leasing company or fleet operator may share liability for the vehicle involved.
+A leasing company or fleet operator may share liability for the vehicle involved, particularly when the vehicle was operated under a lease agreement.

-• Cargo Loaders and Shippers: When overloaded, improperly distributed, or unsecured freight causes the truck to become unstable or spill onto the roadway, the party responsible for loading can be held directly liable under federal cargo securement standards.
+• Cargo Loaders and Shippers: Can be directly liable under federal cargo securement standards when overloaded, improperly distributed, or unsecured freight causes the truck to become unstable or spill onto the roadway.
+The load itself can be a source of independent negligence.

 • Parts and Vehicle Manufacturers: Defective components, including faulty brake systems, tires, or underride guards, can give rise to a product liability claim against the manufacturer.